vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 - ---
 **In The Temple:**
 - Light fills a long corridor.
 Licorice is strung from one end to another.
 If any are touched, an axe will start to swing from the ceiling.
 There are three axes, each trying to inflict *Sliced-3*
 - **The dark key.** When taken, the axes will stop swinging.
 The **[[Old Man Marini and the Perilous Candy Island#Licorice Snakes|licorice]]** that was cut will start to slither towards whoever took the key.
-The licorice is now watching until they leave the jungle.
+The licorice snakes are now watching until they leave the jungle.

 ### Licorice Snakes
 #### Spectrums